siyuan-note/user-guide-en_US/Versioning and Sync/1 Versioning.md

   {: id="20210223100524-lxq8gng"}
 {: id="20210104091559-kbfabo4"}

-Currently only supports browsing the latest 32 commits history.
+Currently only supports browsing the latest 32 changes history.
-{: id="20210104091559-00iidlv"}
+{: id="20210104091559-00iidlv" updated="20210402111950"}

 ## Rollback version
 {: id="20210104091559-kgrtuyh"}

-In the time list column on the left side of the commit history interface, there is a revert button behind each commit.
+In the time list column on the left side of the history interface, there is a rollback button behind each history record.
 After clicking it, a confirmation dialog box will pop up.
-If the revert is confirmed, the commit will be reverted.
+If the rollback is confirmed, the existing data will be overwritten with the history.
-{: id="20210104091559-ejqvg9b"}

-After reverting this commit, subsequent commits will still be retained, but the content may conflict and need to be manually edited and resolved.
-{: id="20210121111547-j6brm6n"}

-If you need to rollback or support more Git operations, please use the Git tool. #Note#: After using external tools, you need to restart SiYuan.
-{: id="20210121111544-qe48tuf"}
+{: id="20210104091559-ejqvg9b" updated="20210402111920"}

 {: id="20210121105905-k775koz"}